-Marriott has announced that its Marriott Bonvoy loyalty program will eliminate its existing award charts and transition to “Flexible Point Redemption Rates” in March 2022.
+The Marriott Bonvoy loyalty program eliminated its existing award charts and transitioned to “Flexible Point Redemption Rates” on March 29, 2022.

 For the last several years, Marriott Bonvoy has been using a redemption chart with off-peak, standard, and peak rates which has given guests an idea of how much to expect to spend on an award night.
-This will no longer be the case when these changes are fully implemented.
+This is no longer the case now that these changes have been fully implemented.

 Let’s take a look at the details.

-Marriott Bonvoy’s award charts will go away in March 2022.
+Marriott Bonvoy’s award charts went away on March 29, 2022.
 However, according to the chain, more than 97% of its hotels and resorts will continue to use the range between off-peak and peak redemption rates for booking through the end of 2022.

 This means there will still be a minimum and a maximum amount of points guests will need to redeem for a free night in 2022.
 However, starting in 2023, those limits will be removed and prices will go up and down on a daily basis to reflect current room rates.